COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Anosmia
+Home > Be Healthy > Health Library > Anosmia

 Anosmia (say "ay-NAWZ-mee-uh") is the loss of the sense of smell.
 It can be a problem by itself or a symptom of another health problem.
 It can last a short time, such as when you have a stuffy nose from a cold, or it can be permanent.